INTRODUCTION TO BIOCHEMISTRY: A TEACHER’S COMPREHENSIVE GUIDE

 Biochemistry is closely linked with various branches of pharmaceutical sciences.
 Its scope in pharmacy includes:

 - Drug Discovery and Development: Understanding biochemical targets helps in designing effective and specific drugs.
+Many drugs work by interacting with enzymes, receptors, or other biomolecules.
+By understanding these targets, scientists can design molecules that bind to them with high specificity and affinity.

 - Clinical Diagnosis: Biochemical tests are used to detect and monitor disease conditions.
+From blood glucose tests to liver function tests, biochemistry is the foundation of modern clinical diagnostics.

 1. What is biochemistry in simple words?